Fitness Trainer Kathryn Freeman Flaunts Chiseled Physique In Tiny Red Bikini Top & Booty Shorts

 In the caption of the post, Kathryn explains that she’s making BBQ jerk chicken and invites her followers to go on a “staycation” with her.
 She adds that she learned to grill last year and that it used to be an intimidating experience for her.
 The fitness trainer encourages her followers to focus on an area in their own lives that allows them to grow, telling them to make themselves better during this time and enjoy the struggle as they work.

 The video was a hit with Kathryn’s followers, earning over 5,000 likes and dozens of comments within the first few hours of being posted.
-Many of her fans commented on how delicious the chicken looked and appreciated her description of the smell.
+Many fans commented on how delicious the chicken looked and appreciated her description of the smell.

-“You are so beautiful and you can grill!!!,” one Instagram user commented.
+“You are so beautiful and you can grill!!!” one Instagram user commented.